 Q: Can I republish or reproduce my article after publication on the site?

 A: Yes.
 If you’ve given us an original article, you may republish it after publication, as long as you credit SmallBizClub.com and provide a backlink to our homepage.

-Copyrights: When you submit a guest column, you grant Small Biz Club the right to use that column and redistribute it in RSS feed syndication, in newsletters, in compilations, etc. — provided that we always give you attribution as the author.
+Copyrights: When you submit a request to syndicate your existing blog, you grant Small Biz Club the right to use that blog at our discretion and repost it on our site or redistribute it in RSS feed syndication, in newsletters, in compilations, etc. — we will always give you attribution as the author.